4,000 weeks

 Today I finished reading Four Thousand Weeks where Oliver Burkeman reflects on the idea of time management given our limited time here on Earth.

 The more you try to manage your time with the goal of achieving total control, the more empty, frustrating, and empty life gets.
+Indeed, the problem with trying to find time for everything that feels important is that you definitely never will.

 The efficiency trap is vicious.
 You have too much to do, so you try to fit more in, but you end up with more to do and spending your time doing the least meaningful things.